Scalp Micro Pigmentation (SMP) - The Ultimate Alternative to Hair Restoration

 Improving Hypopigmented Donor Extraction Sites with SMP

 This patient desired to add more density to his frontal area and crown.
 He opted for our shaven procedure and noticed some visible hypopigmented FUE donor scars from his previous surgery with another doctor.
 As you can see, his hair is dark and extends down into his scalp about 4mm.
 The undisturbed hair in his donor region has a natural "tinting" effect upon his skin, giving it a grayish flesh tone.
 This natural tone is disturbed by the white extraction site dotting is known as hypopigmentation.
 Correcting our patient's skin tone in the hypopigmented areas via SMP has made a world of difference and helps to blend the scars in with our patient’s virgin scalp.

 Our patient's previous doctor placed his hairline way too low at about 5cm above his eyebrows.
 The hairline design is too straight and does not make efficient use of his limited scalp donor supply.

 Zero Noticeable Scars or SMP for Free

-Forhair prides itself for leaving minimal scars.
+Forhair prides itself on leaving minimal scars.
 (CIT®) uses a minimally invasive technique for this very reason -patients heal faster and typically enjoy no noticeable scars.
 Such emphasis is contrary to most hair restoration clinics, where patients often walk away disappointed.
 As mentioned, around 40% of our clients come to us looking to repair work from another clinic.

 Few hair transplants surgeons are as adamant about results as Forhair.
 A policy of offering SMP for free in the case of noticeable scars, in fact, would put many surgeons out of business -hair transplant scars are that prolific.
-Our policy both reflects our confidence is our skills and our belief that the patient always comes first.
+Our policy both reflects our confidence in our skills and our belief that the patient always comes first.

 SMP Will Never Grow Back Your Hair